montyevans/montyevans.github.io/_posts/2022-08-25-sports-betting.md

 Promoses of free money, large upfront cash requirements and enthusiastic support from internet strangers, all orchestrated by an industry with millenia of expertise separating customers from their wallets.
 I wandered over to [Reddit](https://www.reddit.com/r/sportsbook/comments/s1st0a/allinclusive_summary_of_caesars_3k_bonus_from/?utm_source=share&utm_medium=ios_app&utm_name=iossmf) to confirm my suspicions, but instead found such community stalwarts as _u/Lmpbzkt_ gleefully explaining how they'd turned a $3000 profit in a couple of hours.
-My mental projection of "active Redditor" and "experienced sports bettor" intersection looked something like Peaky Blinders' Thomas Shelby, with worse hair and much better Wifi.
+My mental projection of "active Redditor" and "experienced sports bettor" intersection looked something like Peaky Blinders' Thomas Shelby, with worse hair and better Wifi.
 The kind of shadowy digital spirit that got banned from after-school computer club for hustling fish dollars in Club Penguin's less reputable igloos.

-In reality, these people are not too different from the first-year analysts (in fact, I suspect many are the same people): overly online, and posessed of a profound aesthetic appreciation for financial finesse.
+In reality, these people are not too different from the first-year analysts (I suspect many are the same people): overly online, and posessed of a profound aesthetic appreciation for financial finesse.
 The comments section abounded with strategies for combining wagers to minimize risk, pro-con analyses of different promo codes, reports of account freezes and strategies for getting around them.
 People posted their planned bets, and within minutes received detailed feedback correcting their maths, offering alternatives and cheering encouragement.